On the Road Again, This Time PSU

 4. Millennials (1977 – 1998)

-I’d like to share some of his intergenerational points to consider to bridge the gap:
+I want to share some of his intergenerational points to consider to bridge the gap:

-• Develop awareness, effective communication and active listening skills
+• Develop awareness, effective communication, and active listening skills

 • Practice sensitivity, fairness, tolerance, and objectivity